MBBS (1st Class Honours) University of Sydney 1988

 Research Highlights:

-o She won many career awards including the Sir Henry Wellcome Medal and Prize, from the Association of Military Surgeons of the United States in 2007 for her work on a risk-priority scoring system for category A bioterrorism agents; and the highest national award in infectious diseases, the Frank Fenner Award for Research in Infectious Diseases in 2003.
+o She won many career awards including the Sir Henry Wellcome Medal and Prize, from the Association of Military Surgeons of the United States in 2007 for her work on a risk-priority scoring system for category A bioterrorism agents; the Eureka Prize for Leadership and Innovation in Science in 2022 and the highest national award in infectious diseases, the Frank Fenner Award for Research in Infectious Diseases in 2003.
 She was a finalist in the 2021, 2020 and 2017 Eureka Prizes.
 In 2021 she received The Women’s Agenda Leadership Award - Frontline Hero and UNSW Medicine Value in Action Award for Impact.
 She won the CAPHIA Research Team Prize in 2017, The Public Health Association of Australia National Immunisation Achievement Award in 2014, and also the Peter Baume Public Health Impact Prize in 2014.
 In 2012 she won the UNSW Medicine Dean's award for outstanding achievement, the highest award in the faculty of Medicine.
-She has previously held a NHMRC PhD scholarship and a NHMRC Career Development Award, and been a Harkness Fellow.
+She has previously held a NHMRC PhD scholarship, a NHMRC Career Development Award, NHMRC Principal Research Fellowship and has been a Harkness Fellow.
 She spent her Harkness fellowship studying the transmission of tuberculosis in prisons in the US, at Johns Hopkins University.

-o She has published the largest body of clinical trials of face masks in prevention of respiratory infections for health workers internationally, which has been a major new contribution to knowledge for pandemic planning.
+o She has published the largest body of clinical trials of face masks in prevention of respiratory infections for health workers internationally, including the only RCT on cloth masks at the time the COVID pandemic began.
+Her RCTs are cited in policy documents globally, including WHO, CDC, ECDC and others.

-o She is an expert in outbreak detection and mitigation, including that arising from bioterrorism and biological warfare, with a deep understanding of epidemic control at the population level.
-She is a leading global expert on smallpox.
+o She is an expert in health intelligence, outbreak detection and mitigation, including that arising from bioterrorism and biological warfare, with a deep understanding of epidemic control at the population level.
+She is a leading global expert on smallpox and orthopoxviruses.

 o She initiated and led the creation, funding and training of the Network of Infectious Diseases Modellers of Australia through a NHMRC CBG in Population Health.
 This is a national network spanning three states and five Universities, which has had a prolific research output.
 She is interested in applying risk analysis methods to public health.